MMZK1526/Haskell-RM/README.md

 ### Gödelisation

-Intriguingly, there is a ONE TO ONE correspondence between natural s and Register Machines (**Gödelisation**).
+Intriguingly, there is a ONE TO ONE correspondence between natural number and Register Machines (**Gödelisation**).
 In other words, any natural number uniquely represents a Register Machine and *vice versa*.

-The foundation of Gödelisation lies in the following functions: let `F(x, y) = 2^x + (2y + 1)` and `f(x, y) = F(x, y) - 1`, it can be proven that the former is a bijection between pairs of natual s to positive s and the latter a bijection to natural s:
+The foundation of Gödelisation lies in the following functions: let `F(x, y) = 2^x + (2y + 1)` and `f(x, y) = F(x, y) - 1`, it can be proven that the former is a bijection between pairs of natural number to positive number and the latter a bijection to natural number:

 f|F|(x, y)
 ----|---|----